-The active layer thickness is not well defined and depend on the flow and sediment transport parameters (cf. Van Rijn,
+The active layer thickness is not well defined and depend on the flow and sediment transport parameters (cf. Van Rijn, 2021/05/20 22:37 45/63 Introduction

 1987).
-According to Yalin (1977), it is proportional to the sand diameter of the upper layer ( $1.2d{90}$ ).
+According to Yalin (1977), it is proportional to the sand diameter of the upper layer $(1.2d{90})$.

 The active later thickness generally scales with the bed roughness, which is typically of the order of a few grain diameters for flat beds up to a few cm in the case of rippled beds.
 In the presence of dunes, the active layer thickness should be half the dune height (cf. Ribberink, 1987).

-In Sisyphe, which can be estimated by calibration and specified in the steering file by keyword 'ACTIVE LAYER THICKNESS'.
+In Sisyphe, the active layer thickness is an additional model parameter (noted ELAY0) which can be estimated by calibration and specified by the user in the steering file by keyword 'ACTIVE LAYER THICKNESS'.
 With the option 'CONSTANT ACTIVE LAYER THICKNESS' = NO, it is possible to use a time-and spatially varying active layer thickness during the simulation.
-In Sisyphe, we simply assume $ELAY0 = 3D_m$ $(D_m \text{ is the }$ mean diameter of the upper layer).
+In Sisyphe, we simply assume $ELAY0 = 3D_m$ (D_m) is the mean diameter of the upper layer).

 The erosion rate is restricted by the total amount of sediments in the active layer, which therefore acts as a rigid bed.
-The same methods applied for rigid beds are applicable for active layer by the user formulation.
+The same methods applied for rigid beds are applicable for active layer formulation.